Bis(cyclooctadiene)nickel(0): Preparation and properties

 Ni(cod)2 is moderately soluble in several organic solvents.

+If exposed to air, the solid oxidizes in a few minutes to nickel(II) oxide.
+As a result, this compound is generally handled in a glovebox.

+Reactions

+The reactivity of Ni(cod)2 has been extensively examined.
 One or both 1,5-cyclooctadiene ligands are readily displaced by phosphines, phosphites, bipyridine, and isocyanides.

-If exposed to air, the solid oxidizes to nickel(II) oxide.
-As a result, this compound is generally handled in a glovebox.
+Oxidation gives the highly reactive monocation, which can be isolated when using weakly coordinating anions:

+Of its many catalytic reactions, Ni(cod)2 in the presence of phosphine ligands catalyzes the demethoxylation of anisoles by hydrosilanes: